fluderm/PyBulletPerAct/README.md

 * I would further suggest using more sophisticated motion planning (see, e.g. [here](https://github.com/yijiangh/pybullet_planning/issues/7) for an example).
 In particular it is crucial for real-life implementations that there's a way to avoid collisions with other objects in the environment (the current, naive inverse kinematics implementation needs some modification to account for that).
 Currently, the approach of the gripper is to simply take a straight line from current location to target.
-There are quite a lot of fancy implementations of such motion-planners and it's probably worthwhile investigating it a bit more.
+There are quite a lot of fancy implementations of such motion-planners and it is probably worthwhile investigating it a bit more.
-* It is quite straightforward to parallelize the demo creation and saving.
-So it's probably worthwhile if you want to quickly create large datasets.
+* It is quite straightforward to parallelize the demo creation and saving, which might be worthwhile if you want to quickly create large datasets.
 Notice however, that one of the benefits of PerAct is that it's not very data intensive.

 ## PyBulletPerAct Colab

 Finally, the [PyBulletPerAct.ipynb](https://github.com/fluderm/PyBulletPerAct/blob/main/PyBulletPerAct.ipynb) contains the part of the pipeline which trains PyBulletPerAct on the data generated in Create_and_save_demo.
-We've carefully code from various sources and made sure all conventions are compatible.
-In particular we create a voxelized environment of our panda_gym which serves as the action and observation space of PerAct.
+We've carefully combined code from various sources and made sure all conventions are compatible.
+In particular, we create a voxelized environment of our panda_gym which serves as the action and observation space of PerAct.

 Some remarks: